JuliaPackageMirrors/AutoTypeParameters.jl/README.md

 ## Warnings

 1. Under development and incomplete.
-A particularly big gap is a lack of support for arrays.
+A particularly big gap is the lack of support for arrays.

 1. "Normal" uses of Julia should not require this library.
 Most likely, you